The Wellness Economy Is Maturing — and the Pressure Is Landing on HR

 Post-pandemic health debt.
 Years of deferred preventive care, chronic stress, and lifestyle disruption have created a backlog of health issues that employers are absorbing in higher claims costs and lower productivity.

 Labor market dynamics.
 Comprehensive wellbeing offerings have moved from differentiator to baseline expectation.
-A 2024 Gallup survey found that 64% of workers under 35 rank wellbeing support as a top-three factor in evaluating job offers.
+Younger workers in particular now rank wellbeing support as a top-three factor when evaluating job offers — above compensation in many surveys.

 Regulatory pressure.
 The EU’s Corporate Sustainability Reporting Directive now requires large employers to disclose workforce health metrics.
 Similar frameworks are emerging in the UK, Australia, and Asia-Pacific.